aaiijmrtt/BALLS/README.md

 Balls: Exploring PyGame

-The code in this repository presents a different take on the classic Paddle Ball Game.
+The code in this repository presents a variation of the classic Paddle Ball game.
 The aim is to increase your Wealth while making sure you do not run out of Health.
-Both go up every time a ball hits the paddle.
-The length of the paddle and your Health shrink with time.
-You may multiply the number of balls by clicking the mouse or hitting the spacebar: this will increase both the rate at which the your Wealth increases, as well as the rate at which your Health decreases.
+Both change every time a Ball hits the Paddle.
+The length of the Paddle and your Health changes with time.
+You may multiply the number of Balls by clicking the mouse or hitting the spacebar.
+This alters the rate at which your Health and Wealth change.
+Be warned: finding a balance is tricky.

-**Python Sources**:

-1. **balls.py**: the game

-**Insructions**:
+**Instructions**:

-1. **Playing the Game**: $python balls.py
+1. **Setting Executable Bit**: $chmod +x balls.py
+1. **Executing**: $./balls.py

 **Note**: